-You can configure the DMF administrative filesystems as local XVM filesystems or as CXFS filesystems.
+You can configure the DMF administrative filesystems (also known as support filesystems) as local XVM filesystems.
+You must define them as instructed in "Configuring DMF for Local XVM Filesystems" on page 89.
 SGI Cluster Manager ensures that the DMF plug-in script is called after the necessary filesystems are mounted.